nirguna-brahman/nirguna-brahman/README.md

 - 👋 Hi, I’m @nirguna-brahman
 - 👀 I’m interested in everything that makes an humble attempt in trying to sustain and explain the universe around us. and because this is github - observe the universe with bits and tid-bits of information.
-- 🌱 I’m currently learning scala, elasticsearch, apache flink. something at the intersection of data science and data engineering.
+- 🌱 I’m currently learning scala, elasticsearch, apache flink. something at the intersection of data science, data engineering and information retrieval systems.
 - 💞️ I’m looking to collaborate with those familiar with Church and Turing (metaphorically)
 - 📫 How to reach me - by creating a PR (pull request)